MikeGuides-creator/mikeguides-blog-v2/_posts/2025-09-30-welcome-to-mikeguides-blog.md

 - **Read a featured post** â†’ pick anything from the grid below
 - **Say hi and add a contact link or email if you want (optional)

 Short posts.
 Practical wins.
-Letâ€™s get to work.
+Let's get to work!!